Research

 Does pay-per-placement PR help AI search visibility? #

 Only if the placement is substantive and comes from a source AI engines trust.
-AI systems reward third-party corroboration, not invoice structure.
+Parrott argues that AI systems reward third-party corroboration, not invoice structure.
+A placement from a credible publication with clear entity attribution is far more valuable than volume from weak sources.

 What is better, pay-per-placement or retainer PR? #